Vector35/binaryninja-api/docs/guide/index.md

 - Windows (user install): `%LOCALAPPDATA%\Vector35\BinaryNinja`

 ???+ Warning "Tip"
-    If you want a silent install on windows, because we use the [NSIS](https://nsis.sourceforge.io/Docs/) installer, simply use: `BinaryNinjaInstaller.exe /S`
+    If you want a silent install on Windows, because we use the [NSIS](https://nsis.sourceforge.io/Docs/) installer, simply use: `BinaryNinjaInstaller.exe /S`

 ???+ Danger "Warning"
     Do not put any user content in the install-path of Binary Ninja.
 The auto-update process of Binary Ninja WILL remove any files included in these locations.